 The Proof of Earnings must meet the minimum rate of pay and accounting standards as set by the Board (or a selected committee thereof).

 iv.
-SFWA reserves the right disallow an applicant’s credentials from publications or companies that engage in predatory or unethical practices, in the judgment of the Board (or a select committee thereof.)
+SFWA reserves the right to disallow an applicant’s credentials from publications or companies that engage in predatory or unethical practices, in the judgment of the Board (or a select committee thereof.)

 b.
 Full Members